navcoin/KnowledgeBase/content/NavCoin Core/How to move from NavPi to Raspberry Pi 4 and CM4.en.md

 Below is a quick and dirty how to on how to move from a NavPi to a Raspberry Pi Compute Module 4 (CM4) and the latest version of navcoin 6.x and in  to stake Navcoins in a headless fasion.

-# Disclaimer: This was made to work with a lot of googeling and asking a ton of stupind questions to the patient Discord members of the Navcoin #navpi-support channel
+**Disclaimer**: This was made to work with a lot of googeling and asking a ton of stupind questions to the patient Discord members of the Navcoin #navpi-support channel
-#            This may not be the 'only' or 'best' way BUT this is how I was able to get staking working for me.
+                This may not be the 'only' or 'best' way BUT this is how I was able to get staking working for me.

-# Special Thanks to @salmonskinroll and @aguycalled as well as u/Zane_TLI on Reddit for this post https://www.reddit.com/r/NavCoin/comments/l8jdcr/staking_with_navcoind_getstakinginfo_return>
+**Special Thanks to @salmonskinroll and `@aguycalled` as well as `u/Zane_TLI` on Reddit for this [post](https://www.reddit.com/r/NavCoin/comments/l8jdcr/staking_with_navcoind_getstakinginfo_return>)**

-This how to is using the CM4 CM4104032 (https://www.buyapi.ca/product/raspberry-pi-compute-module-4-wireless-4gb-32gb-cm4104032/)
+This how to is using the CM4 [CM4104032](https://www.buyapi.ca/product/raspberry-pi-compute-module-4-wireless-4gb-32gb-cm4104032/)

 1. Assumption is you have a running CM4 (how to can be found here https://www.youtube.com/watch?reload=9&v=jp_mF1RknU4) and ssh access to it
    Notes: - I had to use Raspbian 32bit as I believe the Navcoin binaries only come in 32-bit for arm (if I learn otherwise I will update)